 Mineral resource and mineral reserve estimates and resulting technical reports must be prepared by or under the direction of a Qualified Person.

-An individual who is an engineer or geoscientist with at least five years experience in mineral exploration, mine development or operation, or mineral project assessment.
-This individual is a member or licensee in good standing of a professional association and has to have relevant experience of the subject matter of the mineral project and the technical report.
+A Qualified Person is an individual who is an engineer or geoscientist with at least five years of experience in mineral exploration, mine development or operation, or mineral project assessment.
+This individual is a member or licensee in good standing of a professional association and must have relevant experience in the subject matter of the mineral project and the technical report.

 In order to convert a mineral resource into a mineral reserve, a preliminary feasibility study has to be completed.

-A comprehensive study of the viability of a mineral project that has advanced to a stage where the mining method has been established (underground or open pit) and an effective method of mineral processing has been determined, and includes a financial analysis based on reasonable assumptions of technical, engineering, legal, operating, economic, social, and environmental factors and the evaluation of other relevant factors which are sufficient for a Qualified Person to determine if all or part of the Mineral Resource may be classified as a Mineral Reserve.
+A preliminary feasibility study is a comprehensive analysis of the viability of a mineral project that has advanced to a stage where the mining method has been established (underground or open pit) and an effective method of mineral processing has been determined.
+The study includes a financial analysis based on reasonable assumptions of technical, engineering, legal, operating, economic, social, and environmental factors and the evaluation of other relevant factors.
+These factors are sufficient for a Qualified Person to determine if all or part of the Mineral Resource may be classified as a Mineral Reserve.

 The relationship between the mineral resource and mineral reserve categories are displayed in the following figure:

-A concentration of minerals in or on the Earth’s crust that has reasonable prospects for economic extraction.
-The location, quantity, grade, geological characteristics and continuity of a mineral resource are known, estimated or interpreted from specific geological evidence and knowledge.
+A mineral resource is a concentration of minerals in or on the Earth’s crust that has reasonable prospects for economic extraction.
+The location, quantity, grade, geological characteristics, and continuity of a mineral resource are known, estimated, or interpreted from specific geological evidence and knowledge.

 A mineral resource can be subdivided into inferred, indicated and measured categories.
-An inferred mineral resource has a lower level of confidence than that applied to an indicated mineral resource but an indicated mineral resource has a lower level of confidence than a measured mineral resource.
+An inferred mineral resource has a lower level of confidence than that applied to an indicated mineral resource, while an indicated mineral resource has a lower level of confidence than a measured mineral resource.

 Inferred Mineral Resource